 You would never go see a golf trainer that doesn’t play golf or a piano teacher that “used to” play piano, so why would you work with a health professional that doesn’t personally have health?
 You can only teach what you have.

-I’ve worked with my fair share of alcoholic and coke-addicted “coaches” over the years to know that if you aren’t healthy as a coach you will never help your clients ever reach any kind of level of health or fitness.
+I’ve worked with my fair share of alcoholic and coke-addicted “coaches” over the years to know that if you are a Coach that isn’t healthy you will never help your clients ever reach any kind of level of health or fitness.

 They train you using a style that works for them and not one conducive to your specific goals